rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

 title: rdctl Command Reference
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 `rdctl` is a command-line tool, included in Rancher Desktop that enables command-line access to GUI features. `rdctl` is developed to help users with tasks such as scripting (for automation, CI/CD), troubleshooting, remote management, etc. The current version of `rdctl` supports the below commands (with support for more commands to be added in upcoming releases):

 **:warning: As the current version of `rdctl` is experimental, all subcommands names, their arguments, and their output are still subjected to change.**

 **:warning: Rancher Desktop app must be running on your machine to use `rdctl` commands.**

+**Note:** For many `rdctl` commands, there are corresponding `API` calls that can be applied.
+Listed below are the available commands shown in both formats.
+The `api` examples will assume `curl` as the tool being used to talk to the API.

 ## rdctl or rdctl help